-- Have purchases of sustainable products increased over time? - Have sustainable purchases been impacted by COVID-19? - Are there specific product categories for which the purchases of more sustainable product options out- or under-perform less sustainable alternatives? - What is the impact of price on purchases of sustainable products? - Are there geographical differences in sustainable purchasing? - 6.
-What is the demographic profile of the sustainable purchaser?
+- Have purchases of sustainable products increased over time? - Have sustainable purchases been impacted by COVID-19? - Are there specific product categories for which the purchases of more sustainable product options out- or under-perform less sustainable alternatives? - Are green chemistry products outperforming conventional formulations? - 5.
+What is the impact of price on purchases of sustainable products? - 6.
+What is the demographic profile of the sustainable purchaser? - How have sustainable products fared in e-commerce?